Open-Set Deepfake Detection: A Parameter-Efficient Adaptation Method with Forgery Style Mixture: Proposed Method

 We first expand the input hidden state $h^{in}$ into a 2-D dimension.
 Next, we reduce the dimension of the expanded feature using a $1\times1$ convolutional layer, effectively decreasing the number of parameters activated in the Adapter layer.
 We then design the Central Difference Convolution (CDC) operator to expose local forgery artifacts for each input query.
 The pipeline of the CDC operator is illustrated in Fig.~\ref{CDC}.
 The output feature map $x^{out}$ can be calculated by:

 where $x_{c}$ indicates the center pixel of the window $\Omega$, and $x_{5}$ represents $x_{c}$ in Fig.~\ref{CDC}. $x_{i}$ indicates the peripheral pixels within $\Omega$. $w_{i}$ denotes the corresponding convolutional weights.
 Finally, the second $1\times1$ Conv layer restores the channels of the feature, and the produced feature is flattened to the same shape as $h^{in}$.
+CDC operates within a local sliding window, calculating differences between peripheral and central pixels to extract high-frequency features \cite{su2021pixel}.
+The CDC adapter functions as a local anomaly extractor for the ViT backbone by capturing subtle forgery cues, such as boundary inconsistencies and local irregularities.
+These local cues are then integrated with the backbone’s global features, while the PEFT strategy ensures this integration is achieved effectively with minimal trainable parameters.
 Our designed adapter layer effectively introduces inductive bias into standard ViTs, guiding the model in learning local artifacts for face forgery detection.
 Additionally, considering the effectiveness of high-frequency features in the task of face forgery detection \cite{qian2020thinking, miao2022hierarchical, fei2022learning, yang2021mtd}, our CDC operator enables the model to extract abundant high-frequency information from input faces, thereby enhancing detection performance.

 In addition to the Adapter layer, which introduces local dependencies into plain ViT backbones, we further design the Low-Rank Adaptation (LoRA) layer to obtain global receptive fields with minimal parameters.
 As depicted in Fig.~\ref{overview} (d), the output hidden state $h^{out}$ is calculated by: